What is the macro diet?

 What are macronutrients?

-Macronutrients are nutrients that we need to consume in relatively large amounts as they provide our body with energy and support many bodily functions.
-There are three main types of macronutrients:
+Macronutrients are nutrients that we need to consume in relatively large (‘macro’) amounts as they provide our body with energy and support many bodily functions.
+There are three main macronutrients:

 Baked Jollof rice

 Carbohydrates are the body’s main source of energy.
-They’re broken down into glucose (sugar) before being absorbed into the blood.
-They are needed to support the nervous system, kidneys, brain and muscles.
+They’re broken down by the digestive system into glucose (sugar) before being absorbed into the bloodstream, from here the glucose can be used as ready energy or diverted to the muscles or liver for storage.
+We need carbs to fuel the body and to support the nervous system, kidneys, brain and muscles.

 More like this